silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/00_Unit_Testing.md

 ## Test Databases and Fixtures

-SilverStripe tests create their own database when the test starts.
+SilverStripe tests create their own database when the test starts and fixture files are specified.
 New `ss_tmp` databases are created using the same connection details you provide for the main website.
 The new `ss_tmp` database does not copy what is currently in your application database.
 To provide seed data use a [Fixture](fixtures) file.